-As Interim Dean of the College of Science and Mathematics, Kathrin Engisch serves as the chief administrative and academic officer.
-The Dean is responsible for maintaining and developing excellence in both graduate and undergraduate programs, providing leadership in faculty recruitment, directing strategic planning processes, promoting diversity, and allocation of the budget.
+Kathrin Engisch, interim dean of the College of Science and Mathematics since 2020, serves as the college’s chief administrative and academic officer.
+The dean is responsible for maintaining and developing excellence in both graduate and undergraduate programs, providing leadership in faculty recruitment, directing strategic planning processes, promoting diversity, and allocation of the budget.

 The Office of the Dean is located in 134 Oelman Hall, phone 937-775-2611.